Difficulty: Easy-Moderate (Terrain/Navigation).

 3km, 1-hour return trip to the falls.

-The falls themselves are beautiful, not just the water and the river itself, but the entire surroundings are quite majestic.
-The falls can change drastically according to the season and water levels, so it’s great to visit numerous times to see the changes.
-The falls are a perfect photo op and are a very popular spot to get some great shots.
+The falls are beautiful, not just the water and the river, but the entire surroundings are quite majestic.
+The water volume can change drastically according to the weather and season, so it’s likely to look different each time you visit.
+The area is very photogenic and the falls are an ideal subject to practice your photography skills.

 Aside from the falls, there is plenty more to explore in this area (all unmarked).
-The area also protects large stands of old spruce, hemlock, maple, birch and pine trees which reflect what our Acadian forest should look like had we not destroyed most of it.
+The area is also one of the few local areas old-growth stands of old spruce, hemlock, maple, birch and pine trees which reflect what our Acadian forest should look like had we not destroyed most of it.